-- 1. There are three components of the bulletin: Past weather, Forecast & Days Advisories. - 2.
+- 1. There are three components of the bulletin: Past weather, Forecast & amp; Advisories. - 2.
 As far as the forecast is concerned, both qualitative (next 24 hours) as well as quantitative (medium range: next 5 days) are considered. - 3.
-Weather information & Description already in place. - 4.
+Weather information & amp; Forecast need to be obtained from BMD.
+Such mechanism is already in place. - 4.
 Knowledge of Major crops grown and the life cycle and stages and the period of a particular stage in the district is essential. - 5.
 Complete knowledge of package of practices for a particular crop (i.e. land preparation, irrigation schedule, irrigation requirement, fertiliser application, harvesting etc) for a particular district is required. - 6.
 The most important is sensitivity of weather to crop, vegetables, horticultural crops, livestock, poultry, fishery is very important.
 We need to understand how the prevailing weather and forecast weather influence the crop growth. - 7.
-Similarly, it is also important to know what are the pests & Diseases usually damage the crop at what stage and also its relation with weather and what insecticide, fungicide need to apply.
+Similarly, it is also important to know what are the pests & amp; diseases usually damage the crop at what stage and also its relation with weather and what insecticide, fungicide need to apply. - 8.
+Ultimately, based on this information, prepare the advisories - 9.
+Advisories in case of extreme weather condition and standing crop, livestock, poultry and fishery to be known.